lossanna/RestoreNet/data/raw/README_rawdata.md

 - List of codes that were included in the subplot data (`AllSubplotData` tab of `Master.xlsx`) but not included in `master-species_native.xlsx`.
 - Output written directly from R and edited in a new file.

+`output-species4_codes-missing-2x2plot.csv`
+- List of codes that were in the 2x2 plot data (`AllPlotData` tab in `Master.xlsx`), but not yet in species list.
+- Most of the codes are unknowns or descriptions.